 The Scholastic Art & Writing Awards are presented by the Alliance for Young Artists & Writers.
 The Alliance is a 501(c)(3) nonprofit organization whose mission is to identify students with exceptional artistic and literary talent and present their remarkable work to the world through the Scholastic Art & Writing Awards.
 Through the Awards, students receive opportunities for recognition, exhibition, publication, and scholarships.
-Students across America submitted more than 330,000 original works last year in 29 different categories of art and writing.
+Students across America submitted nearly 350,000 original works this year in 29 different categories of art and writing.

 Through the Scholastic Awards, teens in grades 7–12 from public, private, or home schools can apply in 29 categories of art and writing for their chance to earn scholarships and have their works exhibited and published.
 Beyond the Awards, the Alliance for Young Artists & Writers produces a number of programs to support creative students and their educators, including the Art.Write.Now.Tour, the National Student Poets Program, the Scholastic Awards Summer Workshops and Scholastic Awards Summer Scholarships programs, the Golden Educators Residency, and much more.